Training

 : Jun 3 – Aug 29, 2025

-Through the Bipartisan Infrastructure Law, funding is available to address forest health issues, specifically invasive control and restoration of urban forested natural areas and riparian corridors.
+Through the Bipartisan Infrastructure Law, funding is available to support local land managers in their efforts to address forest health issues.
+It does this by providing funding to support management interventions that promote the health and resilience of urban natural forested areas and riparian corridors.

 Funding